Social Economic Environmental Social Value

 Our Commitments

-As we continue to recover from COVID-19 and focus on creating a future that is more equal and sustainable, we have the opportunity to accomplish a seismic shift in the way that we work together for the collective benefit of County Durham.
+We are committed to create a future that is more equal and sustainable, we have the opportunity to accomplish a seismic shift in the way that we work together for the collective benefit of County Durham.

 Collaborate proactively